durranisalman/durranisalman1.github.io/content/home/about.md

 author = "admin"
 +++

-I am a Professor in the School of Engineering (SOEN), College of Engineering & Computing and Cybernetics (CECC), The Australian National University, Canberra, Australia.
+I am a Professor in the School of Engineering (SOEN), College of Engineering, Computing and Cybernetics (CECC), The Australian National University, Canberra, Australia.

-My research area is Communications and Signal processing.
-I am also a Senior Member, IEEE, USA and a Senior Fellow of HEA, UK.
+Since 2021, I have served as the Associate Director Education for the School of Engineering.
+Since 2022, I have been a participant in the ANU Optus Bushfire Research Centre of Excellence.

+My research interests have spanned many topics in communications, wireless communications and signal processing for communications.